Gluten-Free Cookies Review:

 GF Product Review Summary:

 Although I am overwhelmingly impressed by these cookies and think they’re a nice, quick alternative to baking your own when you don’t have the time, I do feel that I have not only to judge the cookies on their own terms (which I’ve done above) but to judge them in comparison with the cookies I can make using Gluten-Free recipes, like those found on this blog (or, its associated online Gluten-Free Recipes Library).
-I’ve also made a pretty killer selection of cookies ranging from biscotti to pumpkin chocolate-chip cookies and peanut butter chocolate-chip cookies out of the Wheat-Free and Gluten-Free Gourmet Desserts book featured here, which has gotten similarly raving reviews from Amazon reviewers as well as sites like The Gluten Free Cooking School blog (see their discussion of the dessert recipes at: The Best Gluten-Free Desserts You've Ever Had ).
+I’ve also made a pretty killer selection of cookies ranging from biscotti to pumpkin chocolate-chip cookies and peanut butter chocolate-chip cookies out of the Wheat-Free and Gluten-Free Gourmet Desserts book featured here, which has gotten similarly raving reviews from Amazon reviewers as well as sites like The Gluten Free Cooking School blog which reviewed it and called the recipes in it The Best Gluten-Free Desserts You've Ever Had.

 Good, but you can do Much Better Baking Your Own